nasa/cumulus/example/README.md

 ### Running Tests on SIT

-In the event you are running tests outside of the cumulus sandbox environment you will need to follow the [directions](#update-providers) to update your fake data server provider or alternatively you can set the environment variable `PROVIDER_HOST` to point to the private IP address of your FakeProvider EC2 instance.
+In the event you are running tests outside of the cumulus sandbox environment you will need to follow the [directions](#update-providers) to update your fake data server providers.
+Alternatively, you can set the environment variable `PROVIDER_HOST` to point to the private IP address of your FakeProvider EC2 instance.

 ## Adding tests